tusharpamnani/Router-Demo/README.md

 ## Contract Interaction

-Once deployed, you can interact with the Tic-Tac-Toe contract on Router Chain through the provided contract address.
-The contract allows players to make moves and determine the winner based on the game state.
+Once deployed, fill up the form by adding your contract hash to the [form](https://forms.gle/kds1BA37RKAxm3267)

 ---